 Newmarket Town Plate

 The Newmarket Town Plate has been running since 1666 thanks to that of King Charles II.
 He extended the Round Course and this is where and the only race that is run on the track for the festival.
 The race is run prior to that of the July Festival and often seen as the curtain raiser for most.
-At 3 mile 6 furlongs long, it’s also one of the longest races within the UK.
+At 3 mile 6 furlongs long, it’s also one of the longest flat races in the UK.